ykpivot/concourse-pcf-usage-report/presentations/PCF_ChargeBack_Strategies.md

 # PCF Accounting Report API

 - [Documentation](http://docs.pivotal.io/pivotalcf/1-10/opsguide/accounting-report.html#cf-cli)
-- Collects applications and service usage information for each Org and persists it for 90 days (vs. 30 days from CF API events)
+- Collects applications and services usage information for each Org and persists it for 90 days (vs. 30 days from CF API events)
 - Very usefull to collect granular usage data for _Metered Services_: API endpoints: `/app_usages` and `/service_usages`
 - Used by PCF Apps Manager - Accounting report
 - Can be used to create custom Org and Space usage reports